 Representing Veterans Affairs, the Honourable Peter Kent, Member of Parliament for Thornhill stated: “I applaud the Vimy Oaks team for preserving the legacy of First World War Veteran Leslie Miller.
 These trees stand as a symbol of the strength and determination of those who gave so much nearly 100 years ago, and it is truly an honour to be here to witness the beginning of what will become a lasting reminder of the Canadian sacrifice on Vimy Ridge.”

 Vimy Foundation Executive Director, Jeremy Diamond stated: “To commemorate the centennial of the Battle of Vimy Ridge in April 2017, the Vimy Foundation, in partnership with the Government of Canada, is spearheading the building of the Vimy Education Centre, which will be located at the Canadian National Vimy Memorial in France.
 We are thrilled to partner with the Vimy Oaks project, the trees from which will make a fitting complement to the Centre and site.
 Congratulations on this wonderful initiative.”

-These Vimy Oaks are available for sponsorship – click here to find out more about our Centennial Trees.
+These Vimy Oaks are available for sponsorship, both in the Vimy Centennial Park in France, as well as commemorative trees in Canada – click here to find out more about our Centennial Trees.